ralfspoeth/json/README.md

 the most striking being Rich Hickey's keynote about [The Value of Values](https://www.youtube.com/watch?v=-6BsiVyC1kM) at the Jaxconf 2012 in San Francisco.
-Treating values as immutable things changes the mental model of programming at least if you're coming from the object-oriented world.
+Treating values as immutable data changes the mental model of programming at least if you're coming from the object-oriented world.